dynamicloud/lonline_for_ruby/README.md

 from = Time.now
 from = Time.new(from.year, from.month, from.day, 0, 0, 0)

-# Count of fatal log from today at the beginning of the day.
+# Count of fatal logs from today at the beginning of the day.
 count = Lonline::Report.count(:fatal, from, Time.now.utc)

 puts "Count = #{count}"